-In recent years, state officials at various levels of the administrative hierarchy have increasingly exerted pressure on Christians to renounce their faith and restricted their freedom.
-There are laws that regulate non-Muslim worship, including a prohibition on anything that would 'shake the faith of a Muslim' or be used as a 'means of seduction intending to convert a Muslim to another religion'.
-During the WWL 2024 reporting period, state pressure against Protestant Christians increased to a level not seen in past decades.
+In the last two years, state pressure against Protestant Christians increased to a level not seen in past decades.
 Previously closed church buildings remained closed, while other churches were ordered to close.
-However, instead of officially sealing church buildings as in recent years, the government started threatening church leaders with prosecution if their churches did not cease meeting.
-Of the 46 churches under the umbrella of the Evangelical Protestant Church of Algeria (EPA) only four remain open.
+However, instead of officially sealing church buildings as in previous years, the government started threatening church leaders with prosecution if their churches did not cease meeting.
+All 47 churches under the umbrella of the Evangelical Protestant Church of Algeria (EPA) have now ceased their activities.
 Other (independent) churches also ceased meeting, fearing government measures.

+The closures have led to a sharp increase in isolation for Algerian Christians.
+There are laws that regulate non-Muslim worship, including a prohibition on anything that would 'shake the faith of a Muslim' or be used as a 'means of seduction intending to convert a Muslim to another religion'.
+In addition to the church closures, numerous Christians received (suspended) prison sentences.

-In addition to the church closures, at least 18 Christians received (suspended) prison sentences.
-Algerian Christians, most of whom are converts from Islam, face opposition from their family members and wider community, who try to force converts to adhere to Islamic norms and follow Islamic rites.
+Algerian Christians, most of whom are converts from Islam, face opposition from their family members and the wider community, who try to force converts to adhere to Islamic norms and follow Islamic rites.
 The pressure and danger faced by Christians is particularly high in the Arab, rural and religiously more conservative parts of the country.
 In the 1990s, these regions acted as a stronghold for Islamist insurgents in the fight against the government.